glamod/mdf_reader/docs/data-models.rst

-.. mdf_reader documentation master file, created by sphinx-quickstart on Fri Apr 16 14:18:24 2021.
+﻿.. mdf_reader documentation master file, created by sphinx-quickstart on Fri Apr 16 14:18:24 2021.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.
+   You can adapt this file completely to your liking, but it should at least contain the root ``toctree`` directive.

 .. _data-models: